 Whatever machine or equipment you are running will last twice or more as long as it did before.
 You may be asking, how could it run for more than twice as long if I am only doubling the battery capacity?
 Well, that’s a great question, and here is the answer:

 The more and more a battery's voltage drops below nominal, the less efficient it is.
-This is because, towards the end of the discharge curve, a battery’s internal resistance exponentially increases.
+This is because a battery’s internal resistance exponentially increases towards the end of the discharge curve.
 This is why, after all, batteries die in the first place.
 The chemical reaction inside is no longer able to provide the voltage it used to because its internal resistance has become too high.
 The only way to lower it is to charge the battery or add dual batteries in parallel to your ebike!

 So, if you double the amount of capacity you have, that means that your batteries will spend far more time at optimal, much more efficient voltage ranges.
-This is why you can sometimes get 2.5x more range or run time by simply doubling the size of the battery.
+This is why you can sometimes get more than 2x more range or run time by simply doubling the size of the battery.

 Scenario 3: Low Performance or Speed

 Voltage, resistance, and current are related to each other.
 The power delivered to a load depends on its resistance and voltage.
-For example, if you have a 2-ohm motor connected to a 24-volt power supply, it'll draw 288 watts of power, with 12 amps of current.
+For example, if you have a 2-ohm motor connected to a 24-volt power supply, it'll draw 12 amps of current, which is 288 watts of power.

 If you need your motor to spin faster, you can increase the voltage.
 If you give the same motor 48 volts, it will draw 24 amps of current which comes out to 1152 watts of power.
 So, as you would expect, the motor would be a LOT faster.

-But keep in mind, most systems use speed controllers to regulate motor speed.
-Also, in the case of a brushless motor, a speed controller is required.
+But keep in mind, a brushless motor uses a speed controller that limits power based on amps and has a way to control the amount of power sent to the motor.
 This means that when you increase the voltage in a motor-based system, you get access to more power without having to use it all.
 So, if you're almost happy with your motor's performance at 24 volts and need just a bit more speed, you can double the voltage and adjust the speed controller way down to find that sweet spot.

 The best part is that higher voltage lets you run the motor, wires, speed controller, and battery- really every part of the system- more efficiently and at lower currents.
 And, contrary to popular belief, putting your batteries in series does give you more capacity in terms of watt-hours, which can be really useful in practical applications.